 • MAC Address: Enter the MAC address of the devices you would like to filter. (e.g. 00:11:22:AA:BB:CC)

-Note: If you uncertain of the device MAC address, please refer to your computer or device documentation to find the MAC address.
+Note: If you device is not listed, please refer to your computer or device documentation to find the MAC address.